cubbles/gitbook/developing-vanilla-boilerplate/creating-project.md

 ## Renaming your local webpackage

-Now, you need to rename your package, otherwise when you try, for instance, to upload it a webpackage called *cubbles-coder-template* will be uploaded.
+Now, you need to rename your package, otherwise when you try, for instance, to upload it a webpackage called *cubbles-vanilla-boilerplate* will be uploaded.
 So, you should open the 'package.json' file and change the name property as desired.
 Also, you may want to change the version property.

 In our case, the name for the package will be 'my-first-ct-project'.